sigasi/sigasi_insights/content/manual/libraries.md

 * While you work on your project, you don't want to edit the files in the `Common Libraries`, but you need them to compile your project.

-* Files in `Common Libraries` are supposed to be pre-compiled.
+* If you activate an [external compiler]({{< ref "manual/tools#external-compilers" >}}), files in `Common Libraries` are supposed to be pre-compiled.
 If you tell Sigasi Studio to compile your project using an external compiler, the Common Libraries are skipped.
 You need to pre-compile them yourself and let your compiler know where the compiled libraries are.
 For ModelSim, you can use the "modelsim.ini" file for this.
+If your project root contains a "modelsim.ini" file, it will be used instead of the default "modelsim.ini" file.

 ## Pre-compile Common Libraries